-The Executive Committee of Greater Toronto Area (GTA) Intergroup is composed of 10 members of Alcoholics Anonymous, nine of whom are elected by the Intergroup Representatives of the AA Groups from general AA membership in the Greater Toronto Area including Intergroup Reps .and/or Alternate Reps.
-To qualify to be a member of the Executive Committee, each candidate must have a minimum of two years of sobriety.
+The Operating Committee of Greater Toronto Area (GTA) Intergroup is composed of 10 members of Alcoholics Anonymous, nine of whom are elected by the Intergroup Representatives of the AA Groups from general AA membership in the Greater Toronto Area including Intergroup Reps .and/or Alternate Reps.
+To qualify to be a member of the Operating Committee, each candidate must have a minimum of two years of sobriety.
 (Note: this paragraph and what follows comprise an informal discussion of the nature and duties of the GTA Intergroup Operating Committee.
 Click here for the more formal wording from the Procedures and Guidelines of GTA Intergroup)

 What do they do?

 The Chair of the Operating Committee runs the meetings of both the Operating Committee and the Intergroup Floor.
 S/He is also automatically a voting member of all Intergroup service committees.
 When it’s time for the Chair to rotate out, s/he automatically becomes the liaison to the ORC (Ontario Regional Conference) committee.

 At least one member is responsible for setting up the hall for the monthly Intergroup Meeting and seeing to it that all documents required are present and that the coffee is made.
 S/he is the Reception Coordinator.

 In addition to attending meetings of the Operating Committee and the Intergroup Floor (usually one meeting each per month), members of the Operating Committee also attend a quarterly meeting with the Districts to where members of each service level share information about current activities.